traumasv/Tourism_App/README.md

 ## Coming Soon:
 - Improve Visual of Website with Bootstrap
+- Improve load time by caching the Yelp API data
 - Error Messaging (Making sure that the client has location services turned on / help client turn it on)

-## Further Developments (Long Term Goals):
-- create an express server to cache the Yelp API data